alistairjcbrown/check-type/README.md

 `check-type` is available through the [npm package repository](https://npmjs.org/package/check-type).

-In a node environment, simply install [using npm](https://www.npmjs.org/).
+For NodeJs package management, you can install [using npm](https://www.npmjs.org/).

 ```
 npm install check-type